How to Tell if Someone is an Alcoholic

 • They’re spending more money on alcohol than they can really afford.

-How to Tell if Someone is an Alcoholic?
+How Can I Help an Alcoholic?
 Starting a Conversation

 There are effective ways to talk to someone about their drinking.
 It is essential that you start this conversation when your loved one is sober and not drinking at all.
 Focus on how their drinking affects you and how it makes you feel, such as worried or scared.